Is Aishwarya Rai Bachchan Pregnant? Ask Fans After She Turns Up At Ambani's Pre-wedding Party

 Shah Rukh Khan In The House

-Looking all dapper, Shah Rukh Khan struck a pose for the media as he arrived at the Ambani's lavish event.
+Looking all dapper, Shah Rukh Khan struck a pose for the media as he arrived at the lavish event.
 On the work front, rumours are rife that he will soon kick-start the prep work of his next project.

 Shahid Kapoor & Mira Rajput

-The power-couple of B-town, Shahid Kapoor and Mira Rajput looked all gorgeous as they arrived together for the the Ambani's pre-wedding party.
+The power-couple of B-town, Shahid Kapoor and Mira Rajput looked all gorgeous as they arrived together for the pre-wedding party.

 Anil Kapoor

 Among others, Anil Kapoor was also seen in attendance.
-He was all smiles for the camera as he was spotted with his wife, Sunita Kapoor.
+The actor, who was spotted with wife Sunita Kapoor, was all smiles for the camera.

 Coming back to Aishwarya's picture, what do you think?
-Do you nod along with netizens or do you feel it's just a camera angle?
-Let us know in the comments section below!
+Do you nod along with the netizens or feel it's just the camera angle?
+Let us know in the comment section below!

 (Social media posts are unedited.)